Hoshimya-Animation/hoshiTelegramBot/README.md

 - `/start` - The bot starts ₍^ >ヮ<^₎ .ᐟ. kawaii journey!
 - `/language`- Change language of the Bot 🇪🇸 ➡️ 🇬🇧 (Available in Spanish, English, French, Italian, Traditional Chinese, Japanese, Hindi, German, Arabic, Romanian, and Korean)
-- `/request [name]` - Request a new anime from our database (still in progress) or if it's available on MyAnimeList list 🗄 (Japanese or English).
+- `/request [name]` - Request information about an anime from MyAnimeList 🗄🔎📺 (japanese or english).
+- `/mangarequest [name]` - Request information about a manga from MyAnimeList 🗄🔎📖 (japanese or english).
 - `/random` - Random information about an anime 🎲
+- `/mangarand` - Random information about a manga 🎲📖
+- `/hoshiimanga [gender]` - Manga suggestion by gender 🍱📖.
+- `/showgen` - Show all available genders 🍘🎎.
-- `/hoshii [gender]` - Anime suggestion by the gender 🌍🍱 (Action, Comedy, Horror, Sports, Adventure, Drama, Mystery, Supernatural, Avant Garde, Fantasy, Romance,Suspense, Award Winning, Girls Love, Sci-Fi, Boys Love,Gourmet, Slice of Life, Ecchi, Erotica, Hentai).
+- `/hoshii [gender]` - Anime suggestion by the gender 🌍🍱 .
 - `/help` - Give you information about my functions 🆘❔.

-## NEW UPDATES (Comming Soon)
-* Do you want to listen your favourite anime openings and endings?
-We're workin' on it
-* Get any recomendation about any manga?
-(In progress)